srcshelton/myway/README.md

                                   [--substitute [--marker <marker>]

                 syntax:            --syntax <mysql|vertica>

-                --trust-filename - Rely on filename version rather than metadata

                 --mysql-compat   - Required for MySQL prior to v5.6.4 --mysql-relaxed  - Do not operate in STRICT mode